mongoose-os-libs/ina3221-i2c/README.md

 The `INA3221` is a simple I2C device that measures current through shunt resistors on three separate channels.
-It is able to measure the voltage on each channel (max 26V) and the voltage drop over the shunt resistor in 40uV increments with a range of 163.8mV, and is quite precise.
+It is able to measure the voltage on each channel (max 26V, in 8mV increments) and the voltage drop over the shunt resistor in 40uV increments with a range of 163.8mV, and is quite precise.

 Using a 0.1Ohm shunt resistor, the maximum current that can be measured is 1.638A.
 Each channel can be enabled/disabled and polled individually.